liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-6-managing-faces.md

         <br />
         <br />
         - otherwise, call `FacesContext.responseComplete()` to ensure the bridge will cease rendering its current view prior to returning any response content.
-Instead, buffer the markup of the redirect target for rendering during the render phase<sup>[[6.65](tck-tests.md#6.65)]</sup>.
+Instead, capture the markup of the redirect target for rendering during the render phase<sup>[[6.65](tck-tests.md#6.65)]</sup>.
 In addition, support this behavior so that subsequent rerenders will ignore the (original) request target and instead render with the (cached) redirect target URL and its preserved saved (render) view state.
 Special care is needed in managing public render parameters during a